rkiel/keeping-promises/README.md

 }
 ```

-Asynchronous callback functions in Node.js have a specific invocation signature of two parameters: `error` and `data`.
+Node.js. defines a standard contract for asynchronous callback functions which is a specific signature of two parameters: `error` and `data`.
+We can now write our `saveCallback`.

 ```JavaScript
 function saveCallback(error, data) {